All ingredients are individually packaged, but our central facility

 Toss potatoes, red bell pepper, shallot, 1 tsp. olive oil, ¼ tsp. salt, and ¼ tsp. pepper on prepared baking sheet.
 Spread into a single layer, leaving room to add chicken later (some overlap is ok).

-Roast until vegetables begin to soften and starting to caramelize on edges, 20 minutes.
+Roast in hot oven until vegetables begin to soften and start to caramelize on edges, 20 minutes.

 Remove from oven.
 Vegetables will finish cooking in a later step.